almeidas-tatiane/robust-api-performance/docs/configure-node-explorer-injection-machine.md

-# 📊 Monitoring Linux Server with Node Exporter
+# 📊 Configuring Node Exporter in the Injection Machine

 This guide shows how to install and configure **Node Exporter** to monitor system metrics on a Linux server.